ozoneapi/tide-portal/docs/API Overview/pis.md

 GET /domestic-payments/{DomesticPaymentId}/payment-details
 Domestic Scheduled Payment Consents
 Domestic Scheduled Payment Consents API

+Payments can be made on all days including Saturdays, Sundays and Bank Holidays

 There is no MAX 'InstructedAmount/Amount' mandated by Tide API.
 50,000 GBP is the default maximum when opening a Tide account, but thresholds can be managed by the customer.
 Tide suggest PISP notify the PSU that the same limits apply as in their Tide app.
 It is possible from time to time that domestic-payment-consents is authorised but payment initiation fails due to account limits.
 InstructedAmount/Currency must be GBP